wrld3d/wrld-example-app/ios/README.md

 1. In the root of the repo, run the command `./update.platform -p ios -c` to download the latest C\+\+03 version of the eeGeo iOS SDK.
 2. In the `ios` directory, run `mkdir build` to create a build directory.
 3. In the `ios/build` directory, run `cmake -G Xcode -DCOMPILE_CPP_03=1 ..` to generate a project file.
-4. Open the `ExampleApp.xcodeproj` project file in Xcode and run the application.
+4. Open the `ExampleApp.xcodeproj` project file in Xcode and run the ExampleApp target.

 ### Building from the command line